 The serene pool area at Asclepios (Photo Courtesy of Asclepios Wellness & Healing Retreat)

-Many visitors come to Costa Rica on wellness and spirituality excursions, which makes Asclepios Wellness & Healing Retreat such a great option.
-You can find several health lodges and yoga retreats throughout the country, particularly on the Pacific coast, but you don't have to wait until you get out of the capital to rejuvenate mind, body, and soul.
+Many visitors come to Costa Rica on wellness and spirituality excursions, making the luxury property Asclepios Wellness & Healing Retreat a great option.
+You can find several health lodges and yoga retreats throughout the country, particularly on the Pacific coast, but you don't have to wait until you get out of the capital to rejuvenate your mind, body, and soul.
 You can simply travel north of San José to the outskirts of the Alajuela neighborhood and Asclepios.

 San José Airport